 What we did about Coronavirus

-Our hearings planned for the rest of the year will be conducted in a COVID safe way, including utilising video conferencing.
+Our hearings are conducted in a COVID safe way, including utilising video conferencing.

 Due to COVID restrictions, it is anticipated that most witnesses will appear by video.
 A small number of witnesses attended in person to give their evidence, subject to relevant government advice.